 - Class 5 felony, punishable by one to three years in state prison and a fine of up to $100,000; and

 - Class 6 felony, punishable by one year to 18 months in state prison and a fine of up to $100,000.

-Additionally, there are four types of Pueblo felony drug crimes:
+Additionally, there are four levels of drug crime felonies: